temporalecologylab/labgit/_README.txt

 What goes elsewhere?
 - Methods!
 We need a lab methods location.
 - Private info.
 Anything with passwords or info we should not share should be put elsewhere.

+What went where?
+- Installing Adobe for undergrad researchers in worlklearn_info/